monopole/snt/buildAServer.md

-A cluster-wide app may involve any number of components - web servers, log capturers, databases, etc.  This tutorial will use just one component, with the minimal complexity needed demonstrate configuration, rollout, rollback, upgrade, etc.
+A cluster-wide app may involve any number of components - web servers, log capturers, databases, etc.  This tutorial will use just one component, with the minimal complexity needed to demonstrate configuration, rollout, rollback, upgrade, etc.

 The program will serve a tiny web page